 Gum disease, gingivitis and periodontal disease

-Most people are likely to experience some gum disease during their life and around half of adults have some degree of gum disease.
+Most people are likely to experience some gum disease during their life and around half of adults in the UK have some degree of gum disease.

 What causes gum disease?

 The main cause of gum disease is plaque - sticky deposits containing bacteria building up on the teeth.

 - Pregnancy, puberty, menopause and monthly period hormonal changes in women where gums become more sensitive with a higher risk of gum disease developing.